co3er/MINI-RAT/README.md

 Mini RAT is a lightweight, Python-based remote access tool designed for educational and research purposes.
 It allows basic remote administration of client machines via a simple graphical user interface (GUI).

+WE CHANGED  FROM EXE TO PY YOU CAN CHECK THE CODE FOR ANY SUSPESION

 ✨ Features
 📡 Connect and control multiple clients